Ay-slim/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back: Change working directory to the previous one

 11-lists: List all files (hidden included) in the current directory, parent directory, and the /boot directory

+12-file_type: Print the file type for /tmp/iamafile

+13-symbolic_link: Creates a symbolic link to /bin/ls

+14-copy_html: Copies all HTML files that didn't previously exist to parent directory from working directory